MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-reports-in-the-mobile-apps.md

 ### Bookmarks

 The Power BI mobile app supports both report bookmarks that the report creator has defined and personal bookmarks that you can define in the Power BI service.
-Bookmarks can be found under **More options** (...) on the [report actions toolbar](https://docs.microsoft.com/power-bi/consumer/mobile/mobile-reports-in-the-mobile-apps#all-report-actions).

 ![bookmark menu](./media/mobile-reports-in-the-mobile-apps/power-bi-mobile-report-bookmark-menu.png)